-FORI 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE FOR THE QUARTERLY PER SECURITIES EXCHANGE ACT OF 1934 IOD ENDED MARCH 31, 2021.
-DR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE FOR THE TRANSITION PERIOD.
-SECURITIES EXCHANGE ACT OF 1934 DD FROMTO Commission File Number: 001-33807 STAR.
-Corporation t as specified in its charter) Nevada (State or other jurisdiction of incorporation or organization) 26-1232727 (I.R.S.
-Employer Identification No.) 100 Inverness Terrace East, Englewood, (Address of principal executive offices) 80112-5308 (Zip Code) (303) 706-4000 (Registrant's telephone number, including area code) Not Applicable (Former name, former address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Class A common stock \$0.001 par value (Title of each class) SATS (Ticker symbol) The NASDAQ Stock Market LLC (Name of each exchange on which registered) red to be filed by Section 13 or 15(d) of the Securities Exchange Act of 193 ant was required to file such reports) and (2) has been subject to such filin Indicate by check mark whether the registrant has submitted electronically Regulation S-T during the preceding 12 months (or for such shorter period that every Interactive Data File required to be submitted pursuant to Rule 405 cat the registrant was required to submit such files).
-Yes \boxtimes No \square n accelerated filer, a non-accelerated filer, a smaller reporting company, or a celerated filer," "smaller reporting company" and "emerging growth company" i Large accelerated filer Non-accelerated filer □ Smaller reporting □ ☐ Emerging growth company ☐ Company ☐ If an emerging growth company, indicate by check mark if the registrant has revised financial accounting standards provided pursuant to Section 13(a) of t Indicate by check mark whether the registrant is a shell company (as defined As of April 29, 2021, the registrant's outstanding common stock consisted of common stock, each \$0.001 par value.
-43,133,424 shares of Class A common stock and 47,687,039 shares of Class
+(Mark One)

+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE QUARTERLY PERIOD ENDED MARCH 31, 2021.

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM TO Commission File Number: 333-179121

+Hughes Satellite Systems Corporation

+(Exact name of registrant as specified in its charter)

+Colorado 45-0897865

+(State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.)

+100 Inverness Terrace East, Englewood, Colorado

+80112-5308 (Zip Code)

+(Address of principal executive offices)

+(Zip Code)

+(303) 706-4000 (Registrant's telephone number, including area code)

+Not Applicable (Former name, former address and former fiscal year, if changed since last repo

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \square No \boxtimes

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer Accelerated filer Emerging growth company Non-accelerated filer \boxtimes Smaller reporting company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ☒

+As of April 29, 2021, the registrant's outstanding common stock consisted of 1,078 shares of common stock, \$0.01 par value per share.

+The Registrant meets the conditions set forth in General Instructions (H)(1)(a) and (b) of Form 10-Q and is therefore filing this Quarterly Report on Form 10-Q with the reduced disclosure format.

+The Registrant currently is not subject to the filing requirements of Section 13 or 15(d) of the Securities Exchange Act of 1934 and is filing this Quarterly Report on Form 10-Q on a voluntary basis.
+The Registrant has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months as if it were subject to such filing requirements during such period.